Nacherpro02/WebAppProject/README.md

 # Clone the repository
 git clone https://github.com/Nacherpro02/WebAppProject.git

+# Go to the main directory
+cd WebAppProject

+# Go to the proyect directory
+cd proyects

-# Go to the proyects directory
+# Go to the WebApp directory
 cd AppWeb

 # Install dependencies